 Amenities: Brown’s Woods, Iowa’s largest urban forest preserve, offers more than two miles of trails to explore.
 This 484-acre forest features a canopy of oak and hickory trees stretching from Brown’s Woods Drive to the Raccoon River.

-Why we Love Brown’s Woods in the Fall: Acres of wooded nature trails with rolling hills and streams make wonderful photo ops and great leaf watching!
+Why We Love Brown’s Woods in the Fall: Acres of wooded nature trails with rolling hills and streams make wonderful photo ops and great leaf watching!

 Haines Park